“How does a blind person get dressed?”

 - How To Write Image Descriptions About Online Products For Visual Impairment

 Is this shirt navy or black?
 Is this dress red or pink?
 Do these shoes have brown accents or black?
 These are all examples of questions that color readers can answer.
 Users can simply hold the reader above an article of clothing and have the color name read out loud.
-While traditional color reading devices can be expensive, free apps such as Microsoft Seeing AI have color readers built-in for users with blindness or other color deficiencies.
+While traditional color reading devices can be expensive, free apps such as Microsoft Seeing AI have color readers built-in for colorblindness or for users with other color deficiencies.

 - My Favorite Shoes For Chiari Malformation